rugbyprof/4883-Software-Tools/Assignments/A08/README.md

 ### Deliverables

+- **1st** If you used a file in your program (images, code, whatever) it should be IN your repository!
 - Create a folder called `A08` in your assignments folder.
 - Place all your code in a file called `mosaic.py`
 - Use functions when appropriate.